Axlfc/InmerseAI/README.md

 <code>python3 inmerse.py</code>

 ## TODO:
-- Ensure the language is mathing in the input and in the output.
+- Ensure the language is matching in the input and in the output.